The (anti-)holomorphic sector in $\mathbb{C}/\Lambda$-equivariant cohomology, and the Witten class: The (anti-)holomorphic sector for a complex torus action

 Exactly as in the $\R/\Lambda$ case, $\C/\Lambda$-equivariant complex line bundles over $\mathrm{Fix}(M)$ are equivalently pairs $(L,\chi)$ consisting of a complex line bundle $L$ over $\mathrm{Fix}(M)$ and a character $\chi: \C/\Lambda \to U(1)$, and the first equivariant Chern class of $(L,\chi)$ in the $\C/\Lambda$-equivariant Cartan complex is

 where $w_\chi$ is the weight of $\chi$, i.e., the $\R$-linear map defined by the commutative diagram

-Chern classes of higher rank $\C/\Lambda$-equivariant complex vector bundles are defined exactly as in the $\R/\Lambda$ setting: one first decomposes the bundle as the direct sum of its isotypic components, and then formally splits each of these a direct sum of line bundles. \begin{remark} By means of the standard Hermitian pairing on $\C$, the dual lattice $\Lambda^\vee$ of characters of $\C/\Lambda$ is identified with $\Lambda$: every character of $\C/\Lambda$ is of the form
+Chern classes of higher rank $\C/\Lambda$-equivariant complex vector bundles are defined exactly as in the $\R/\Lambda$ setting: one first decomposes the bundle as the direct sum of its isotypic components, and then formally splits each of these as a direct sum of line bundles.
+This way one defines the equivariant Euler classes $\mathrm{eul}_{\C/\Lambda}(V^\mathrm{eff})$ and the normalized equivariant Euler classes $\widehat{\mathrm{eul}_{\C/\Lambda}}(V^\mathrm{eff})$ by generalizing Definitions \ref{def:equivariant-euler1} and \ref{def:normalized-equivariant-euler1}.

+\begin{remark} By means of the standard Hermitian pairing on $\C$, the dual lattice $\Lambda^\vee$ of characters of $\C/\Lambda$ is identified with $\Lambda$: every character of $\C/\Lambda$ is of the form

 for some $\lambda\in \Lambda$.
 The corresponding weight is

 The first equivariant Chern class of $(L,\rho_{\lambda})$ is given by

 where